geiccobs/denaro-cuda-miner/README.md

 I've done this work basically for free, without having any idea about CUDA, nor an NVIDIA GPU.
 Dev fee can be obviously turned off, just by setting `-fee` parameter to huge values or 0.

-### Hashrate, how is it calculated?
-Honestly, I don't know.
-At the moment it's a value took from the pool so it isn't really your GPU hashrate, but all the miners pointed to your address combined.

 ### Multiple GPUs
 I'll be working on it.
 Currently, you can select which GPU to use by setting `-device` parameter, but you can't use multiple GPUs at the same time.